 I bought in to all of this for a long time, but now I’m having some reservations (some of which I’ve mentioned before), which I want to offer up to you all and get your thoughts.

 Ever since moving into cities, I’ve fallen in love with them.
 After hearing Tim Keller talk about them for the first time while in college, I totally bought into the centrality of cities into God’s ongoing mission.

-And then….I met my now-fiancee, who grew up Mennonite on a 300-acre dairy farm in Western Pennsylvania.
+And then….I met my girlfriend who grew up Mennonite on a 300-acre dairy farm in Western Pennsylvania.
 And it threw all my thoughts on this issue upside down.

 I go out to her family farm, and there’s no way that I can say that God’s mission and presence is any less active, central, or needed in that area.

 I’ve realized there is injustice and need.
 Most government benefits go to white rural Americans than minority ones.
 Rural poverty is as big an issue (and some would say more of one) than urban poverty.
 There is addiction, loneliness, brokenness, and injustice.
 Cities have no monopoly on that.

 I’ve realized there is culture.
 I go there, and the aunts, uncles, and grandparents tell and retell the stories of generations of their family members going back hundreds of years.
 They have hymn-sings, folk festivals, and make art.
 There is education.
 Nearly all of my girlfriend’s family members: siblings, aunts, uncles, parents, and cousins all have (or are pursuing) graduate degrees.
 Again, cities have no monopolies on this stuff.